Cr0wTom/caringcaribou/README.md

 ## Rationale
 This work was initiated as part of the research project HEAVENS (HEAling Vulnerabilities to ENhance Software Security and Safety), and was forked to act as a quick way to perform changes for personal use, and for people that are intrested on those changes.

-While caringcaribou is not perfect, it can act as a quick evaluation utility, which can help with exploration of a target ECU over several target networks/interfaces.
+While caringcaribounext is not perfect, it can act as a quick evaluation utility, which can help with exploration of a target ECU over several target networks/interfaces.
 This project is not meant to be a complete one button solution, but a tool that can give researchers a quick and easy head start into the path of ECU exploration.

 ## Documentation